-- Regular scheduled vessels, e.g. ferries, can move in any visibility conditions, at the discretion of the Master and the Harbour Master or his/her assigned deputy; however only one vessel at a time may be under way in the area West of Barr's Point and South of Black Cave Head in such conditions.
+- Regular scheduled vessels, e.g. ferries, can move in any visibility conditions, at the discretion of the Master and the Harbour Master or his/her assigned deputy;.
 The PEC holder however must be experienced in blind pilotage techniques involving the use of ECDIS and radar parallel indexing.
 Vessels must manoeuvre with great caution and at a speed appropriate for the conditions.
-The vessel should be manually steered at all times whilst within port limits by a dedicated and competent helmsman, having given close consideration to having sufficient resourcing of the bridge management team. - Any vessel's operation that requires to work with tugs within the harbour must be specifically risk assessed for the safety of such operations in the prevailing visibility, but in any case, will not take place if visibility is less than a 1000m; - Leisure vessels and fishing vessels may move in very poor visibility, only with the permission of the Harbour Master or his/her assigned deputy.
+The vessel should be manually steered at all times whilst within port limits by a dedicated and competent helmsman, having given close consideration to having sufficient resourcing of the bridge management team. - Any vessel's operation that requires to work with tugs within the harbour shall not normally take place if the prevailing visibility is less than 1000m.
+However, if the visibility is greater than 500m and the Master, Pilot and tug skipper are satisfied that it is safe to do so having assessed the vessel's manoeuvring capabilities, navigation systems, crew competence and familiarity in relation to any additional risk posed by the restricted visibility, they may be permitted to do so upon receipt of specific Harbour Master approvalLeisure vessels and fishing vessels may move in very poor visibility, only with the specific permission of the Harbour Master or his/her assigned deputy.

-3.5 Wind Restriction.
+3.5 Wind Restrictions.